Thoughts on Rust

 }

-It is confusing initially but there are solutions and I do like that helps push the right design patterns.
+It’s confusing at first, but there are solutions, and I do like that Rust encourages better design patterns through this rule.